 Do you resonate with a different language of love for giving and receiving love?

-A friend of mine posted this question on Facebook the other day and it went viral!
-Well, not quite viral, but it was one of his most popular posts, with hundreds of comments and shares.
+A friend of mine posted this question on Facebook the other day and it went viral.
+It was one of his most popular posts, with hundreds of comments and shares.

 Why do you think it was so popular?

 We are all seeking to receive more love and to be able to give more love.

 Throughout our lives, we take many actions that help us to receive and give love, such as seeking a partner, spending time with family and friends, having children, working in a profession that allows us to care for others, and volunteering for those in need.

 If we are not receiving or giving love in our life, we can begin to feel alone, sad, anxious and even depressed.

 I believe that love is the deepest form of connection we can ever exprience, with another person or with ourselves.
 When we experience love, we are in a place of happiness, contentment and peace.
 Love can even provide us with a sense of oneness and connection with ourselves, others and a higher consciousness, something greater than ourselves.

 Although I practice and enjoy all the languages of love when giving and receiving love, I began to feel that there was something missing, and that they were not addressing the true meaning of love as I understand and feel it in my heart.

 I began to consider what is important to me in defining love, ways that I feel more loved and that I am able to give more love.

 Do you resonate with Gary Chapman's languages of love (words of affirmation, acts of service, receiving gifts, quality time, physical touch) or with my languages of love (trust, honesty, kindness, respect, non-judgment), or perhaps a combination of both?

 Of course, we all enjoy a surprise gift, hearing the words "I Love You" or "You Are Beautiful", spending quality time with a loved one in nature or playing and having fun, supporting and helping each other and physical affection and touch.